Angel (1960 TV series)

 Angel is an American sitcom that aired on CBS October 6, 1960 - September 20, 1961.
-The series was produced by Jess Oppenheimer, and stars Annie Fargé as the title character.
+The series was created and produced by Jess Oppenheimer, and stars Annie Fargé as the title character.

 Synopsis

 Angel Smith, a petite Frenchwoman, comes to the United States and marries a young architect, John Smith.
 With her distinct French accent, Angel gets into various problems with the culture, language, and procedures in her new country.

 Cast

 The series co-starred Marshall Thompson as Angel's husband, Doris Singleton as Angel's neighbor, Susie and Don Keefer as Susie's husband George.

 Production

 Angel was initially broadcast at 9 pm Eastern on Thursday evenings.
 In December 1960 it was moved to 8-8:30 p.m.
 E. T. on Thursdays.
 In April 1961 it was moved to Wednesdays from 9 to 9:30 p.m.
 E. T.

-Oppenheinmer was the executive producer of the series for CBS Films Inc. Lamont Johnson and Ezra Stone were the directors.
+Oppenheimer was the executive producer of the series for CBS Films Inc. Lamont Johnson and Ezra Stone were the directors.
 The sponsor was General Foods Corporation.
 Three cameras were used to film episodes with a studio audience.

 The name Angelique Bouchard would later be used for a main character on the soap opera Dark Shadows, portrayed by Lara Parker.
 Angie Smith's maiden name, Bouchard, was revealed in episode 32, "The Wedding."